worldbank/GOST_SAR/README.md

 ## Resources

 1. Flood mapping
- - decision matrix for flood mapping (PPT)
+ - guidance for choosing the appropriate methodology to map flood extent
  - GEE scripts for flood mapping and damage assessment using S1 radar data and S2 optical data
  - COLAB script for cloud masking and flood mapping using S2 optical data